strategineer/personal-website/content/bin/rpg/xmooks/index.md

 Failed rolls have consequences.
 The most obvious one is time.
 Wasted time means more chances for bad things to happen to the PCs.

 Roll sparingly.
 Because stats are randomly generated and assigned, it's possible two PCs in the same party will have vastly different chances of performing the same task.
-Minimize this by using Attack and Save (which are the same for most Pcs at the same level), automatic failures, and automatic successes.
+Minimize this by using Attack and Save (which are the same for most PCs at the same level), automatic failures, and automatic successes.

 From a player's point of view, a roll is a risk.
 Testing Strength to leap across a chasm is risky.
 Putting a ladder across a chasm and climbing across is less risky and does not require a roll.
 Fighting is a risk.
 Avoiding the fight entirely may not require a roll.